A Torelli Theorem for Higher-Dimensional Function Fields: An anabelian result

-In this respect, the most interesting case of Theorem \ref{theorem:anab/underlying-anab} is where $\Lambda = \Q$, and where one considers function fields of transcendence degree $\geq 2$.
-In such cases, we do not know of a straightforward way to deduce Theorem \ref{theorem:anab/underlying-anab} from known results in the literature.
-In particular, it is unclear whether the the condition of \emph{compatibility with rational submodules} can be relaxed in this case. \end{remark}
+In this respect, the most interesting case of Theorem~\ref{theorem:main-anab} is where $\Lambda = \Qbb$, and where one considers function fields of transcendence degree $\geq 2$.
+In such cases, we do not know of a straightforward way to deduce this result from what has appeared in the literature.

-The goal for the rest of this section will be to prove Theorem \ref{theorem:anab/underlying-anab}.
-The bulk of the proof is devoted to constructing a (functorial) left inverse of the canonical map
+The rest of this section is devoted to proving Theorem~\ref{theorem:main-anab}, and the bulk of the proof is devoted to constructing a (functorial) left inverse of the map appearing in its statement.
+For the rest of this section, we put ourselves in the context of Theorem~\ref{theorem:main-anab} and fix an element $\phi \in \Isom^{\acl}_{\rat}(\KL(K|k),\KL(L|l))$.